 Flagler College Rotunda

-The student-led “legacy” tour is overall considered one of the best in St. Augustine.
-You’ll get the Flagler history while being led through the Courtyard, gardens, gilded domed Rotunda, and the “Hogwarts-style” dining room with Tiffany windows.
+The student-led “legacy” tour is one of the best in St. Augustine.
+The tour contains Flagler history while being led through the Courtyard, gardens, gilded domed Rotunda, and the “Hogwarts-style” dining room with Tiffany windows.

 St. Augustine pirate ship